apache/solr-operator/README.md

 #### v0.3.0
 - All deprecated CRD fields and Solr Operator options from `v0.2.*` have been removed.

+- The `SolrCollection` and `SolrCollectionAlias` have been removed.
+Please use the Solr APIs to manage these resources instead.
+Discussion around the removal can be found in [Issue #204](https://github.com/apache/lucene-solr-operator/issues/204).

 #### v0.2.7
 - Do to the addition of possible sidecar/initContainers for SolrClouds, the version of CRDs used had to be upgraded to `apiextensions.k8s.io/v1`.